Keerthi-ch3/keerthi-data-analyst-portfolio/README.md

 ---

-⭐ *This portfolio reflects my professional and academic growth in data analytics and business intelligence — transforming data into insight and impact.*
+⭐ *This portfolio reflects my professional and academic growth in data analytics, ETL, and business intelligence — transforming data into insight and measurable impact.*